-To promote broad participation and ensure that the ISO Board has the input of a wide crosssection of interested parties, the ISO proposes that any entity who has a specific interest in EIM and fits within one or more of the above sector definitions and is located in (or for public interest entities is either located in or represents members located in) the Western Interconnection may participate in the sector nomination and sector ranking process.
+To promote broad participation and ensure that the ISO Board has the input of a wide cross-section of interested parties, the ISO proposes that any entity who has a specific interest in EIM and fits within one or more of the above sector definitions and is located in (or for public interest entities is either located in or represents members located in) the Western Interconnection may participate in the sector nomination and sector ranking process.

 The ISO recognizes that the first five sector definitions are sufficiently general that some companies or entities may fall within more than one sector category.
-In that event, the company or entity may choose which sector to participate in but any such company or entity must participate in only one sector category.
+In that event, the company or entity may choose which sector to participate in but any such company or entity must participate in only one sector category and is entitled to only one vote in the sector ranking process.